jagottsicher/myGoToolbox/README.md

 # myGoToolbox
-myGoToolbox is package which contains a collection of useful functions and handy tools for recurring tasks in my Go projects
+myGoToolbox is package which contains a collection of useful functions and handy tools for recurring tasks in your Go projects

 ## thousands.go
 thousands.go mainly consists of the function Separate which adds thousands separators to numbers.
 It takes two arguments: the number and a language-code you want to use.
 It returns a string with thousands separators as commonly used in this lang/region.
 Actually Separate supports English, German and French (intl. recommended) notation.
 More information about [decimal separators](https://en.wikipedia.org/wiki/Decimal_separator).